Kernel-Dirichlet/AcceleRAG/README.md

 Each strategy is implemented as a specialized ThoughtAction pair, demonstrating CoTAEngine's flexibility in handling various advanced prompting techniques while maintaining a consistent interface and clear separation between reasoning and action steps.

+Please refer to the Jupyter notebooks for additional discussion & interactive tutorials!

 ### Beyond Meta-Prompting: CoTA's Prompt Engineering Taxonomy

 While Meta-Prompting is a powerful technique, it has inherent limitations: